mofe-stack/PeerConf/README.md

   finished attempts the traces worst moments which is what we call peerconf-low.
 90 keeps the most confident 90% of the traces worst moments which we call peerconf-high
 - `WINDOW`: how many recent tokens the confidence score averages over.
-2048 on aime25 and hmmt25, 256 on math500, whose answers are much shorter
+2048 on aime25 and hmmt25, 256 on math500 because its traces are much shorter
 - `PROBE_EVERY`: how many tokens between completion probes.
 4096 on aime25 and hmmt25,
   512 on math500. set it to 0 to turn probes off entirely

 ## what comes out

-one pickle file per question which is written to `OUT_DIR`. each one holds every attempt's full text, its confidence over time, any probes it fired, and the final vote with seven different voting methods that deepconf use. we use the lowest group confidence (min_window_weighted) which is the same that deepconf online uses.
+one pickle file for every question which is written to `OUT_DIR`. each one holds every attempt's full text, its confidence over time, all the probes, and the final vote with seven different voting methods that deepconf use. we use the lowest group confidence (min_window_weighted) which is the same that deepconf online uses.

 if a question's pickle is already in `OUT_DIR` it gets skipped so in order to redo a question you have to delete its pickle first.